Commutator relations and structure constants for rank 2 Kac--Moody algebras: Subsystems

 The inclusion $\Delta(B)^{\re}\subseteq \Phi(B)$ is clear.
 To prove the reverse inclusion, let $\alpha\in \Phi(B)$.
 Then $\alpha\in \Delta^{\re}$ and $\alpha\in \Z\Pi(B)$ by definition.
 Hence $\Phi(B)\subseteq \Delta(B)^{\re}$. \end{proof}

 The following lemma establishes a useful property of $\Delta(B)$ subsystems.

-\begin{lemma} $\Delta(B)^{\re}$ subsets are closed under taking integral sums of the simple roots corresponding to $B$. \end{lemma} \begin{proof} We have $\Delta(B)^{\re}=\Delta^{\re}\cap \Z\Pi(B)$, but since $B$ is a subsystem arising from a submatrix of the generalized Cartan matrix, $B$ has an associated root lattice $Q_0=\bigoplus_{i\in K} \mathbb{Z}\alpha_i$ which is closed under taking integral sums.
+\begin{lemma} $\Delta(B)^{\re}$ consists of the roots that are integral sums of the simple roots corresponding to $B$. \end{lemma} \begin{proof} We have $\Delta(B)^{\re}=\Delta^{\re}\cap \Z\Pi(B)$, but since $B$ is a subsystem arising from a submatrix of the generalized Cartan matrix, $B$ has an associated root lattice $Q_0=\bigoplus_{i\in K} \mathbb{Z}\alpha_i$ which is closed under taking integral sums.
 (See also Section 4, in particular Lemma 6, of [C]). \end{proof}